 First Story about Patiala peg

 Bhupinder Singh – the Maharaja of Patiala once visited England, there The Maharaja went to a bar and asked for the regular drink of whiskey.
 And the waiter brought him one 30ml peg.

-The Maharaja was amused on looking at the Glass, So he then called the waiter and ordered to bring him the bottle and starts making his drink.
+The Maharaja was amused by looking at the Glass, So he then called the waiter and ordered to bring him the bottle and starts making his drink.

 The maharaja poured himself a big one – that was about 120ml in size and or 4 times of the regular for that place.